bunjovis/painikepeli/README.md

 # Painikepeli

 Welcome to my first React projects repository!
 This project was made for [Koodarijahti](https://koodarijahti.fi/).
-Live demo of the game is available at [here](http://eiviela.com).
+Live demo of the game is available [here](https://boiling-caverns-01198.herokuapp.com/) (hosted at [Heroku](https://www.heroku.com)).

 This project is a multiplayer game about pressing a button.
 Each player starts with 20 points.
 Each press of button costs one point.
 You can only press the button if you have points.
 The server has a counter of every button press and you might get a point reward if you press at the right time.
 Rewards: